Our Location

 To the east of the village the bulk of the land belonged to the eighteenth-century Grade I listed Palladian hose, Kirtlington Park, and is now run separately as a private estate.
 Parishioners are fortunate in having access to much of this land, with its wealth of ancient trees and the lake created as a focal point for the house by the landscape designer Capability Brown.

-The existence of a small shop and café located in Kirtlington Conservation Area and on the edge of Kirtlington Park registered parkland beside the Oxfordshire Way, in the idyllic setting of the Village Hall, looking out over the listed parkland on one side and towards the church on the other, past majestic ancient trees, would provide an exceptionally attractive stopping place for walkers and cyclists in addition to offering a peaceful venue for village residents.
+The existence of a shop and small café beside the Oxfordshire Way, in the idyllic setting of the Village Hall, looking out over the listed parkland on one side and towards the church on the other, past majestic ancient trees, would provide an exceptionally attractive stopping place for walkers and cyclists in addition to offering a peaceful venue for village residents.